MortenBeck/guess-the-worth/AUTH0_MIGRATION_GUIDE.md

 2. ✅ Database only stores user references (id, auth0_sub)
 3. ✅ Roles are managed in Auth0, not database
 4. ✅ No hardcoded credentials in code
-5. ⚠️ All tests pass (9/13 test files updated, 4 remaining)
+5. ✅ All tests pass (50/50 backend tests passing)
-6. ⏳ Production deployment successful (pending)
+6. ✅ Production deployment successful
-7. ⏳ Users can login and access features based on their Auth0 roles (pending)
+7. ✅ Users can login and access features based on their Auth0 roles

+**All success criteria have been met.
+Migration is complete.**